10.0

 • 142,000 miles

 The contact owns a 2016 Ford Explorer.
-The contact received notification of NHTSA Campaign Number: 24V031000 (Structure); however, the part to do the recall repair was unavailable.
+The contact received notification of NHTSA Campaign Number: 25V347000 (Structure); however, the part to do the recall repair was unavailable.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The manufacturer was made aware of the issue.
-The contact stated that the vehicle was taken to the dealer for the recall repair and the driver-??s and passenger-??s side A-pillar trim were fractured.
-The failure mileage was approximately 142,000.
+The contact stated that water was entering the cabin of the vehicle through the A-pillar and B-pillar trims, sunroof, and doors.
+The contact stated that the water had started to affect various electrical systems.
+The contact stated that the A/C unit failed to cool as prior to the failure.
+Additionally, the turn signals failed to self-deactivate.
+The vehicle was taken to the dealer but was not diagnosed or repaired.
+The vehicle was not repaired.
+The manufacturer was made aware of the failure and opened a case.
+The failure mileage was 142,000.
 VIN tool confirms parts not available.

 Explorer

 The contact owns a 2016 Ford Explorer.
-The contact stated that while driving at an undisclosed speed, the A-pillar trim on the passenger-??s side windshield started to detach.
-The contact received notifications of NHTSA Campaign Numbers: 24V031000 (Structure) and 25V347000 (Structure); however, the parts to do the recall repairs were not yet available.
-The local dealer was contacted, and a dealer representative arrived at the residence and diagnosed the vehicle and determined that the A-pillar trim retention clips had failed and needed to be replaced.
-The contact confirmed that parts were not yet available.
+The contact stated that while driving at an undisclosed speed, the A-pillar trim on the sides windshield started to detach.
+The contact received notification of NHTSA Campaign Numbers: 24V031000 (Structure) and 25V347000 (Structure); however, the part to do the recall repair was not yet available.
+The vehicle was taken to the dealer, where it was diagnosed and determined that the A-pillar trim retention clips had failed and needed to be replaced.
+The vehicle was not repaired, and the dealer confirmed that parts were not yet available.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
 The manufacturer was not made aware of the failure.
-The approximate failure mileage was 122,573.
+The approximate failure mileage was 148,000.
 VIN tool confirms parts not available.

 Explorer